 When it comes to safety as a digital nomad in Peru, you’ll generally feel secure, especially in the cities I visited, where tourism is common and locals are welcoming.
 While these cities offer a comfortable base with modern amenities and a growing expat community, it's still important to stay aware of your surroundings.
 Like anywhere, petty theft can happen, so keep an eye on your belongings in crowded areas and avoid walking alone at night in less busy spots.
 The locals are friendly and always willing to help, so if you ever feel unsure, don’t hesitate to ask for advice.
 Overall, Peru is a really safe and rewarding destination for digital nomads.

-Genki Travel Insurance For Digital Nomads
+Travel Insurance For Digital Nomads With Genki

 While in Peru, I engaged in injury-prone adventures such as surfing, sandboarding, and hiking.
 At different points on my trip, I experienced uneasy conditions such as seasickness and altitude sickness.
 However, knowing that Genki had me covered made me feel more secure.

 Genki is an insurance company that is literally dedicated to digital nomad.
 They’ll have you covered for every country with a flexible month-to-month plan and no long-term commitment.
 Your digital nomad journey deserves the added security that Genki provides, so that you can fully immerse yourself in the wonders of Peru.
 Genki has your back across the sandboarding in Huacachina to the altitude sickness in Cusco.
+Knowing that Genki has me covered makes life a little less stressful or me.

 And That’s A Wrap!